vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 ---

 Enable the OpenVR plugin to be used with an Oculus HMD.
-(Useful for debugging the OpenVR plugin if you have an Oculus HMD but not a Vive.)
+(Useful for debugging the OpenVR plugin if you have an Oculus HMD but not a SteamVR HMD.)

     HIFI_DEBUG_OPENVR=1